owocki/web3_revenue_primitives/README.md

 * [Etheroll](https://etheroll.com/)

   Etheroll is a dice-styled gambling game.
 It is completely built around a smart contract which automatically pays gamblers.
 After selecting a win percentage, the contract randomly determines a round ticket.
 If the round ticket matches your predictions, you are sent a multiple of your original deposit.
 If the round ticket does not match your predictions, you have lost, and you are sent back `1 wei` to signify a loss.
-In terms of business models, Etheroll accepts liquidity investments in the form of [Etheroll DICE tokens](https://etheroll.com/#/dice-token), which are ERC-20 tokens that provide ETH dividends to their holding accounts.
+In terms of business models, Etheroll accepts liquidity investments in the form of [Etheroll DICE tokens](https://etheroll.com/#/dice-token), which are ERC-20 tokens that provide quarterly ETH dividends (from house profits) to their holding accounts.

 * [Fomo3D](https://exitscam.me)